papr8ka/-lwjgl-basics-wiki/Home.md

 ### OpenGL & GLSL Tutorials

-*lwjgl-basics* hosts a series of tutorials aimed at LWJGL and LibGDX devs looking to learn a bit more about shaders and the programmable pipeline.
+This is a series of tutorials aimed at LWJGL and LibGDX devs looking to learn more about OpenGL, shaders and the programmable pipeline.

 * 1. [Display Creation](wiki/Display)
 * 2. [Textures](wiki/Textures)